The founder of 35 West Design gives us the design low-down, from Miami to Los Angeles

 This may sound a little cliché, but I would say my own house.
 When we moved to Miami, I wanted the space to really feel like us.
 It took me some time because I wanted it to embody a strong sense of place to feel meaningful and timeless.
 I’m an old soul at heart and love collecting.
 It makes for great story-telling.

-Hanging art too high!
+Yes, people are clueless on how to hang artwork.
+Most people are hanging art too high!
 Easiest answer – hang it at eye-level, usually about 57” off the ground.
 Second to that, rugs that are too small for the space!

 What is one element that can draw a room together when it feels like nothing goes together?